CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 How to tell if a baby sore throat is a more serious infection

 Even without the above symptoms, you should call your pediatrician if the sore throat comes with a fever, advises Ari Brown, MD, and author of the Baby 411 book series.
-This could be a sign of another infection, such as Coxsackievirus (aka hand, foot and mouth disease), strep and mono.
+This could be a sign of another infection, such as Coxsackievirus (aka hand, foot and mouth disease), strep or mono.

 Since viruses are the culprits behind most baby and toddler sore throat, there aren’t any medications that’ll make them go away.
 For older toddlers with a severe case, your pediatrician may prescribe a pharmacy compound of Benadryl and Maalox.
 But for the most part, you just need to be patient and let it resolve on its own.
 In the meantime, try the following to help make your child more comfortable, and, as always, consult your pediatrician before giving any treatments.

-• Make sure baby is staying well-hydrated.
-If baby is under 6 months, offer them plenty of breast milk or formula; if they’re older than 6 months, you can give them water.
+- Make sure baby is staying well-hydrated: If baby is under 6 months, offer them plenty of breast milk or formula; if they’re older than 6 months, you can give them water.

-• Encourage regular meals for children old enough to eat solid foods, but avoid anything spicy, acidic or rough in texture.
+- Watch baby’s diet: Encourage regular meals for children old enough to eat solid foods, but avoid anything spicy, acidic or rough in texture.

-• Use a humidifier in baby’s room.
-This will prevent the air from becoming too dry.
+- Use a humidifier in baby’s room: This will prevent the air from becoming too dry.

 TJ Gold, MD, is a pediatrician with Tribeca Pediatrics in New York City.
 She earned her medical degree from Ross University School of Medicine in Portsmouth, Dominica, and completed her residency at SUNY Downstate Children’s Hospital in Brooklyn, New York.